AlexToTheSun/meteora-wallet-metrics/README.md

 # meteora-wallet-metrics
 Soft for analysis activity in meteora.ag
 ### What can this script do?
-- Show Meteora related wallet parameters that may be of interest to LP Army Community:
+- Shows Meteora wallet parameters that may be of interest to the LP Army community:
 ```
 1 Wallet:
 9BY...NHR